edunuzzi/go-xrate/README.md

     r[2].MostRecentBidOrder,
     r[2].MostRecentAskOrder,
     r[2].CreatedAt,
+    r[2].Error,
 )
 ```

 PS: The library uses goroutines for every api call.
 So the total time for the crawler.Rate() method is equal to the slowest Exchange API response time at that moment.

+## API

+#### xrate.NewBTCCrawler(fiatCurrency currency.Currency, exs ...exchanges.Exchange) (*exchanges.Crawler, error)
+This is used to create new crypto crawler.
+It expects a fiatCurrency and the exchanges you want to fetch.

+It will return a error if you pass it a exchange that does not support Bitcoin or the given fiat currency.

+#### (*exchanges.Crawler) Rates(timeout time.Duration) ([]CrawlerResponse)
+This is the method used to fetch the rates for the exchanges passed on the previous method.

+It receives a timeout and returns a list of responses, one for each exchange.

 ## Supported Exchanges